Yolanda Zoleka Cuba

-Yolanda Zoleka Cuba is the Group Vice President Southern and East Africa Region at MTN Group, one of Africa’s telecommunications companies.
+Yolanda Zoleka Cuba is the Group Vice President Southern and East Africa Region at MTN Group, one of Africa's telecommunications companies.

 She is the former Chief Executive Officer of Vodafone Ghana having been appointed to the position in March 2016.
-Ms. Cuba initially joined Vodacom Group Limited in 2013 as a non-executive director before joining in an executive capacity in November 2014 and served as its Group Chief Officer of Strategy Mergers & Acquisitions and New Business till her promotion to Chief Executive.
-She led Vodacom’s mergers and acquisitions as well as its acceleration unit into telco adjacencies such as financial services, etc. Cuba previously served as an Executive Director of Strategy & Business Support at The South African Breweries Limited since February 2012.
+Cuba initially joined Vodacom Group Limited in 2013 as a non-executive director before joining in an executive capacity in November 2014 and served as its Group Chief Officer of Strategy Mergers & Acquisitions and New Business till her promotion to Chief Executive.
+She led Vodacom's mergers and acquisitions as well as its acceleration unit into telco adjacencies such as financial services, etc. Cuba previously served as an Executive Director of Strategy & Business Support at The South African Breweries Limited since February 2012.
 She was announced as MTN Group's Chief Digital and FinTech officer (incoming) in July 2019.

-In 2007, Cuba became one of the youngest CEO’s of a JSE-listed company.

 Cuba has served on a number of JSE-listed boards and is a member of the Nelson Mandela Investment Committee since 2007.